How do I apply for judicial review?

 If you’re not successful

 If your judicial review application is not successful, the made against you usually becomes enforceable.
 This means the CBSA can start the process to remove you from Canada.

-If you were granted a stay of removal during your judicial review, the stay expires and your removal order becomes enforceable.
+If you were granted a stay of removal while waiting for your judicial review hearing, the stay expires and your removal order becomes enforceable.

 In some cases, you might be able to apply for a Pre-Removal Risk Assessment (PRRA) or for permanent residence on humanitarian and compassionate grounds (H&C).
 Most failed refugee claimants must wait at least 12 months before they can make either a PRRA or an H&C application.

 Get legal advice if you're in this situation.